List of Hong Kong national security cases

 The Law of the People's Republic of China on Safeguarding National Security in the Hong Kong Special Administrative Region (Hong Kong National Security Law, National Security Law, or NSL) came into effect on 30 June 2020 after the imposition by the Chinese Government.
-Since then, over 240 individuals have been arrested, some of whom are facing charges under the law and some have been sentenced to jail.
-In October 2022, John Lee, the newly installed Hong Kong Chief Executive, made his first policy address regarding the law, and indicated that his administration intends to tighten control.

-The list below shows cases concerning Hong Kong National Security, including those arrested or charged under the NSL, and other cases involving the operation of the National Security Department of the Hong Kong Police Force (National Security Department, NSD) in spite of non-NSL suspected crimes.
+The Safeguarding National Security Ordinance, which took effect on 23 March 2024, was enacted to implement Article 23 of Hong Kong's constitution, the Basic Law.
+The list below shows cases concerning Hong Kong National Security, including those arrested or charged under the NSL or the national security ordinance, and other cases involving the operation of the National Security Department of the Hong Kong Police Force (National Security Department, NSD) in spite of suspected crimes neither related to the NSL nor the national security ordinance.

+As of 1 September 2025, a total of 341 individuals had been arrested on suspicion of acts and activities endangering national security since the national security law was enacted, some of whom have been sentenced to jail.
+In October 2022, John Lee, the incumbent Hong Kong Chief Executive, delivered his inaugural policy address on the law, signaling his administration’s intent to strengthen control.

 National Security offences

-There are a total of four categories of offences under Chapter III of the National Security Law: secession, subversion, terrorist activities, collusion, with all carrying a maximum penalty of life imprisonment.
-All four offences have already been used to charge Hong Kong residents in various cases.
-Below are extracts from the law defining the four offences.